Studies

 University of Warsaw scholarships

-The form and deadlines for submitting applications for granting students the Rector’s scholarship, social scholarship, scholarship for the disabled and allowances in the academic year 2023/2024:
+Form and deadlines for submitting applications for students to be awarded the Rector’s scholarship, social scholarship, scholarship for disabled persons and a assistance grant in the academic year 2024/2025:

 More information: